NewbiksCube/ChatBotRPG/README.md

 - Some bugs may occur during the creation of settings if a certain order of operations are not followed.
 - Changing games causes a visual UI artifact if the main window is rescaled after the switch.
 Restarting the app fixes this problem.
 - Changing colors doesn't cause all UI elements to change right away.
 Restarting will fix this issue.
+- The mouse cursor is wrong or doesn't interact with some GUI elements correctly.
+A fix for this is coming soon.

 ## Acknowledgments